FEUP-LEIC-ES-2023-24/2LEIC01T4/README.md

 Database Server: Represents the server hosting the database, responsible for storing and managing persistent data required by the application.
 Communication flows from the mobile app to the frontend application hosted on the Application Server.
 The frontend application interacts with the backend services also hosted on the Application Server.
 The backend services communicate bidirectionally with the Database Server for data storage and retrieval operations.
 ![DeploymentView](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC01T4/blob/main/docs/deployment.png)

+## Project management
+Software project management is the art and science of planning and leading software projects, in which software projects are planned, implemented, monitored and controlled.

+In the context of ESOF, we recommend each team to adopt a set of project management practices and tools capable of registering tasks, assigning tasks to team members, adding estimations to tasks, monitor tasks progress, and therefore being able to track their projects.

+Common practices of managing iterative software development are: backlog management, release management, estimation, iteration planning, iteration development, acceptance tests, and retrospectives.

+You can find below information and references related with the project management in our team:

+* Backlog management: Product backlog and Sprint backlog in a [Github Projects board](https://github.com/orgs/FEUP-LEIC-ES-2023-24/projects/64);
+* Release management: [v0](#), v1, v2, v3, ...;
+* Sprint planning and retrospectives:
+  * plans: screenshots of Github Projects board at begin and end of each iteration;
+  * retrospectives: meeting notes in a document in the repository;